Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations: Main Theorem

 By assuming these and some more assumptions, L. Desvillettes and C. Villani proved in \cite{MR2116276} that the solution converges to a Maxwellian faster than $t^{-N}$ in space $L^1$, for any $N\geq 0.$ C. Villani conjectured the convergence rate is exponential, see \cite{RezVillani2008}.

 It is worth pointing out that there are examples satisfying all the assumptions, by the results of Guo in \cite{YGuo2002, YGuo2003}.

 In what follows we state the main result of the present paper, which is an affirmative answer to the conjecture.
-The initial conditions we choose need to be sufficiently close to a Maxwellian, and this is satisfied by solution at a large time, proved by C. Villani, see \cite{RezVillani2008}.
+We require that the initial conditions to be sufficiently close to a Maxwellian, and this is satisfied by solution at a large time, proved by C. Villani, see \cite{RezVillani2008}.

 Before stating the main result, we choose $T,\ \mu$ for initial conditions $g_0$.
 Recall that $g_0$ is the initial conditions for Boltzmann equation \eqref{eq:NLBL1}, and $M_{T,\mu},\ T\in \mathbb{R}^{+},\ \mu\in \mathbb{R}^{3},$ are Maxwellian solutions.
 It is not difficult to see that there exist unique $T$ and $\mu$ such that